FREE Shipping up to 70 lbs

 2. Remote ID Enforcement and Compliance

-In 2026, Remote Identification (Remote ID) will be fully enforced across major markets.
+In 2026, Remote Identification (Remote ID) is fully enforced across major markets.

 • Broadcasting drone identification and location data